Cohomology of linking systems with twisted coefficients by a $p$-solvable action: Introduction

-Then we focus on $p$-solvable actions.
-The main ingredients here are $p$-local finite subgroups of index a power of $p$ or prime to $p$ and there homotopy properties.
-We start by looking at $p$-local subgroups of index prime to $p$.
+Next we focus on $p$-solvable actions.
+The main ingredients here are $p$-local finite subgroups of index a power of $p$ or prime to $p$ and their homotopy properties.
+We start by looking at $p$-local subgroups of index prime to $p$ (see Definition \ref{p and p' sub}(b)).